WindowsNT/QuicScope/README.md

 -c <host:port>   Create a client, connect to <host:port>.
 You can use -c multiple times to create multiple clients.
 -o <folder>      Output folder for logs and captures.
 -d <0|1>		 Disable (default) or Enable datagrams.
+--h3			 Enable HTTP/3 protocol.
 --profile <p>	 Registration profile. <p> is one of the constants in https://microsoft.github.io/msquic/msquicdocs/docs/api/QUIC_REGISTRATION_CONFIG.html
 --alpn	<a>	     ALPN to use for connections.
 You may use --alpn multiple times to register multiple ALPNs.
+If --h3 is used, the HTTP/3 ALPN will be added automatically.
 --cert <c>		 Certificate file and password to use for servers.
 This is for example c:\1.pfx,12345678
 				 If you use <self>, a self-signed certificate will be generated and used with SNI 127.0.0.1, the local IPv4, the external IPv4 and the external IPv6
 ```